Julie Tofilon

 Give a Gift

 Hi, I’m Julie Tofilon.
-I grew up in a Jewish home, met Jesus as an exchange student to Finland my senior year of high school, and started following Him the next year, after researching and coming to the conclusion that He truly is God.
+I grew up in a Jewish home, met Jesus as an exchange student to Finland my senior year of high school, and gave my life to Him the next year, after researching how He is truly God Incarnate.
 He called me into cross-cultural work and service from day one, using my love for international cultures and people, encouragement from His Word, the influence of my Finnish believer friends, and direct leading.
 At first, that meant reaching out in college, and founding the International Friendship Club there.
 Then, after graduation, marrying my husband and us starting the International Friendship Club locally in our hometown of Urbana, IL.
 There, we developed a group much like the model of IFI– befriending students and families, and meeting their physical, emotional, relational, psychological, and spiritual needs.

 We later went to graduate school, and overseas to teach English and Cross-Cultural Communication in Asia and the Middle East.
 I have an MA in Cross-Cultural Studies, and DMin. in Leadership, with an emphasis on cross-cultural organizations.
-I also have Graduate Certification in Biblical Counseling, as well as being a credentialed Life and Leadership Coach.
+I also have Graduate Certification in Biblical Counseling, as well as being a credentialed Leadership Coach and Spiritual Director.
 Whenever we’ve been back in the U.S., we’ve continued to reach out and help international students and refugees wherever possible.

 The last 11 years we’ve been working with a Chinese church, where my husband is the English-congregation pastor.
 I’ve been serving alongside him as his unofficial partner, wherever led and needed, as well as counseling and coaching people online.